 Income Protection cover

 If you’re unable to work due to an accident or illness, Income Protection cover can provide financial support in the form of regular income.

 On joining Cbus, eligible Sole Traders may receive six units of accident or illness cover.
 This is subject to acceptance by the insurer.

 Members can also apply to vary, upgrade or increase cover for accident or accident and illness.

 Cbus Income Protection cover for Industry Super (Professional and Non-manual occupations)

 Many Industry Super members already have Income Protection cover as part of their employment arrangements.

 However, if you’re working in a Professional or Non-manual occupation, you can apply for cover through Cbus.
 This can provide a monthly income if you can’t work because of an accident or illness.

 This cover is not provided automatically – you must apply for it.
 Please check your terms and conditions of employment for any existing cover before applying through Cbus.

-Accident and Sickness Insurance - for Industry Super (Manual and Electech) and Personal Super
+Accident and Sickness Insurance - for Industry Super (Manual and Electech)

 Some Cbus members have income protection cover as part of their terms and conditions of employment or a personal policy.